 Find a reason to increase the length of your short story (for example your character makes an important decision – what will the outcome be?)
-This can be the guiding core idea for a book.
+This can be the guiding idea for your book.

 ‘What if’ questions are especially useful for devising sci-fi or speculative fiction book ideas.
 Thinking how a fictional world might differ from our own will help you create a complex alternate reality.

 Listening to music as you write might be distracting.
-Even so the atmosphere or feelings evoked by music will pull you in other creative directions to your current creative frame of mind.
+Even so the atmosphere or feelings evoked by music may pull you in other interesting directions than your current creative frame of mind.